 She is currently working at the Viking Farm – a bio-intensive /organic venture producing fruits, vegetables and grass fed poultry and beef.
 She is pleased to be part of BRWA and hopes to make a positive difference in our watershed!

-Vacant Positions (2).
-Interested in this position?
-We’re now taking nominations.
+We’re now taking nominations for this position.
 Contact us for more information.

 Midge Lambert, Landowner.

-Our Vice Chair Midge has been with the BRWA since 2007.
-Growing up in Consort, Midge is very familiar with our watersheds, and now enjoys a beautiful view of the Battle River from her home in the river valley near Kelsey.
+Growing up in Consort, Midge is very familiar with our watersheds.
+She had spent a number of years stewarding a section of land on the Battle River near Kelsey, but now resides in Camrose.
 Midge enjoyed an active career catering and cooking, working across western Canada from movie sets to forestry camps.
-She still loves to cook and has been one of the amazing chefs feeding the Battle River Streamers during the Rolling Down the River cycling tours.
+She still loves to cook and has been one of the amazing chefs during the Rolling Down the River cycling tours.
 Midge is passionate about local politics and rural Alberta and was the Alberta Party candidate for the Battle River-Wainwright constituency in 2013.
 She continues to work with the Party and encourages everyone to get involved in their local communities.

 Al Corbett.
 BRWA Vice Chairperson.
 Contact: firstname.lastname@example.org